qwer1234abc/Assignment-1-ID/README.md

 ### Content

 - All text are fictional and made by myself
 - For my design rational, I have decided to follow the [Nike](https://www.nike.com/sg/) and [Adidas](https://www.adidas.com.sg/) website with plain contrasting colors ranging from black, grey to white.
-I have also used a primary color
+I have also used a primary color cherry red.

 ### Media